Nikaoto/creq/README.md

 Moreover, when you build an executable, you can only `require("library")` if the library is in the root of the source tree.
-If it's in a different location, like `libs/`, then `require("libs/library")` won't work here, even though it will work in development.
+If it's in a different location, like `libs/`, then `require("libs/library")` won't work from the executable, even though it will work in development.
 So now you need to do more checks for executable/development environment in addition to OS checks and then load it either from `libs/` or from `./` (the directory of the executable).

 And before you know it, you have all this spaghetti code just for loading a library. `creq` handles all this ugliness for you and imposes a simple and strict organization scheme so you don't get the libraries mixed up.

+`creq` also illustrates a working example of how to package Love2D games for multiple OSes without going insane.

 ## Setup